 Reem's passion for education and experiences extends across cultures.
 Prior to serving as a school leader, Reem taught and supported educational programs overseas at American/International schools in Cairo, Egypt and Beirut, Lebanon.
 These experiences broadened her perspective in understanding the value in developing student competencies for living in a multicultural society.

 A lifelong learner who is committed to the possibilities that education provides, Reem earned a bachelor's degree in psychology from The George Washington University and a master’s in education specializing in curriculum and instruction with a focus on multicultural education from George Mason University.
 Read more about Reem on her website www.edspired.wordpress.com.

-Diana Zeitzer is a disability policy and communications consultant with more than 15 years of experience in the areas of partnership development, communications and social media strategies.
-Her area of expertise is developing and implementing disability-focused public education and awareness campaigns.
-Diana is based in the Washington, D.C. area where she works as a Disability Content Manager at Concepts, Inc., a communications firm specializing in promoting federal government programs designed to increase the inclusion of people with disabilities in the workplace.
+Diana Zeitzer is a disability policy and communications consultant with more than 20 years of experience in public relations and partnership development, with an emphasis on disability and employment issues.
+Diana is based in the Washington, D.C. area where she works as a Disability Outreach and Content Manager for Concepts, Inc., a communications firm specializing in promoting federal government programs designed to increase the inclusion of people with disabilities in the workplace.

 Diana graduated from Pennsylvania State University with a Bachelor of Arts in media studies with a concentration in film and television studies.